EdenWise/hjcrc/HJCSIC.md

 Many people disregarded civilization's needs and succumbed to the rewards.
 Selfish behavior spread to many people.
 They got good profit from it.
-Some learned of the underwriting and began to support it seeking inclusion.
+The people that learned of the underwriting began to seek inclusion by supporting it.
 This started the political left.
 ~~As the selfishness and underwriting increased some by fortune were less included~~ As the selfishness and underwriting increased this led to the inclusion saturating (fortunate factors can only apply to so many people).